 The Conservancy helps manage and protect the beautiful Ventura River Estuary

 The Ventura Hillsides Conservancy has permanently protected over 30 acres of sensitive habitat in the Ventura River, and we currently manage another 60 acres.
-The Conservancy is also negotiating to purchase approximately 1000 acres of prime hillside open space by the end of 2017.
+The Conservancy is also negotiating to purchase approximately 2000 acres of prime hillside open space.

 We encourage the public to visit our two main preserves on the Ventura River, they both contain year-round water and host hundreds of native plant and animal species.
 For more information, or to schedule a special preserve tour please call the VHC office at 805-643-8044.